Menu

 Is Prague Vegan-Friendly?

 Holy smokes, Prague is a vegan hot spot!
 Anyone vegan or veg-curious needs to get there asap!
-The city is home to nearly 30 vegan and vegetarian restaurants (plus loads of veggie-friendly ones) and multiple vegan markets — how amazing is that?
-Vegans will not miss out on anything when visiting Prague.
+The city is home to almost 50 vegan and vegetarian restaurants, nearly 300 vegan-friendly ones, and multiple vegan markets — how amazing is that?
+You’ll find just about everything your little vegan heart could desire and more in Prague!

 Palo Verde Bistro